thecodingmachine/kickoff-docker-php/README.md

 * `docker-compose.yml.template` which contains the run configuration of the Apache and MySQL containers plus some of the environment variables defined in `.env.template`.
 * `docker-compose-nginx.yml.template` which contains the run configuration of the NGINX container plus some of the environment variables defined in `.env.template`.

-The command `make kickoff` will create the `docker-compose.yml` and `docker-compose-nginx.yml` files using the environment variables' values defined in the `.env` file.
+The command `make prepare` will create the `docker-compose.yml` and `docker-compose-nginx.yml` files using the environment variables' values defined in the `.env` file.

 For security concern, these three files are not versioned, because they contain sensible data like the MySQL database password and so on.